NihitJain/Thanks-github/README.md

 # Thanks-github
 >Thanks for helping me and every developer out there.
-Thanks for organizing my projects.
+Thanks for keeping record of my projects.